 There is no minimum debt for filing bankruptcy, but the amount you are going to file for most certainly affects the outcome.
-As bankruptcy lawyers, we know that one of the first things to consider is whether filing is really in your financial best interests.
+As a law firm handling bankruptcy, we know that one of the first things to consider is whether filing is really in your financial best interests.

 Some of the facts you have to consider are:

-- Are you able to repay your debts with a restructuring and staying out of bankruptcy?
+- Are you able to repay your debts with restructuring and staying out of bankruptcy?